 No, back then I was just a wide-eyed youngster (with a lot more hair) that stepped into an office on the 87th floor of the World Trade Center, met an energetic team roaring to go, saw an amazing view from an empty (and available) cubicle and decided that he wanted to work there, because it would be cool.
 And it was cool, but not for the reasons I imagined.

 It has been a wild, roller coaster ride.
 The stars in my eyes at working in the WTC were replaced by the bags under my eyes as we tried to salvage our future out of the rubble of 9/11.
 Weeks spent decompiling demo systems trying to recover lost code (no one ever questioned off-site backups again) gave way to a relentless cycle of code, build, demo.
 I’ll never forget one hellish 80 hour stretch that involved no sleep, non-stop coding even as I crossed the Atlantic on a flight to Heathrow, going straight from the airport to an office and giving the demo of a lifetime.
 Getting customers was never easy, but it did get easier (though never more fruitful) than the months negotiating requirements leading up to our first customer win (RIP, Lehman Brothers).
 Temporary office space on Park Avenue gave way to the most amazing office in the Meatpacking District, well before it was cool to be there.
-Long, drawn out and painful POCs transformed into great relationships with customers that would explode into a frenzy every year at TAC.
+We all had our own cubicles and other pieces of office furniture to make our workspace feel as comfortable as possible.
+It really was such a fantastic office to work in, I think a part of me will always miss it.
+Also, eventually long, drawn-out and painful POCs transformed into great relationships with customers that would explode into a frenzy every year at TAC.
 It was an unforgettable experience that helped define me and my career.

 And then came the acquisition by Oracle.
 A new journey started, one which took us from underdog in the space to the undisputed King Kong of identity management.
 The problems got richer and more complex.
 The discussions got more intriguing and part of a larger tapestry.
 The community got bigger and more raucous.
 And the bar tabs got progressively more impressive.